howsoai/platform-installation-examples/helm-basic/README.md

 Now install the Helm charts.
 It is encouraged to check the [values manifest files](./manifests/) for each chart, to see the minimal configuration applied to each.

+> Note.
+Using the same release names is important, so that the default configuration of the Howso Platform chart can find the other components.

 #### Minio
 [Standalone mode](./manifests/minio.yaml) is used as an alternative to a much more heavyweight default configuration.